Skip to main content

 • Action - The result of running on one repository (one execution creates multiple actions)

-• Step - An individual operation (prompt, shell script, or PR creation)
+• Step - An individual operation (prompt, shell script, PR creation, or report)

 Creating your first automation